 Check your bank account

 - Check that your bank account is verified.
 If you take payments before linking your bank account, money will remain in your account balance until your bank is verified.

-- Check if a deposit is pending.
-Pending deposits will complete and should arrive in the next 1–2 business days.
+- Check if a transfer is pending.
+Pending transfers will complete and should arrive in the next 1–2 working days.

 - Make sure your Square account isn’t linked to a closed bank account.
-Learn what to do if deposits were sent to a closed account.
+Learn what to do if transfers were sent to a closed account.

-- It can take a few working days for deposits to show up, based on your bank’s processing speeds.
+- It can take a few working days for transfers to show up, based on your bank’s processing speeds.
 Contact your bank to get information about their processing times.

-If you are still having trouble locating your deposits, check your email to see if you’ve been contacted by Square.
+If you are still having trouble locating your transfers, check your email to see if you’ve been contacted by Square.
 If you have, reply to that email.
-You’ll also want to double check your spam folder as some email filters may automatically sort out Square’s emails.
+You should also double-check your spam folder as some email filters may automatically sort out Square’s emails.